javierconcha/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 The diagram below shows at high level the workflow followed in order to build MDB files.

 ![](static/webui/mdb_flow.png)

+### Preparing OLCI data
+OLCI Level-1 and Level-2 FR NTC products are systematically extracted over AERONET-OC sites and MOBY position (the second one, updated on a daily basis), stored as a single NetCDF files (one for each extraction).
+The extraction is also performed occasionally, based on _in-situ_ measurement time and location, derived from SeaBASS and Copernicus OCDB Databases.
+If for an extraction exists at least one _in-situ_ measurement within 24 hours before and after its acquisition time, the extraction is included in the MDB.
+NetCDF files contain all the original products excepted for, for Level-2 MDB files, water reflectance, converted into Rrs, after BRDF correction for the first 11 bands.
+BRDF factors are retrieved using the same algorithm implemented in OLCI Level-2 Ocean Colour algorithm (chlorophyll concentration based), using Look-Up Tables (LUTs) provided in S3A Ocean colour parameters (OCP) Auxiliary Data File (ADF).
+Iteration is not required, since CHL_OC4ME product is used as input.

 ### Preparing in situ data: AERONET-OC
 AERONET-OC data (downloaded from https://aeronet.gsfc.nasa.gov/cgi-bin/draw_map_display_seaprism_v3) are stored, for each site, in three different csv files containing original data up to, respectively, level 1.0, level 1.5 and level 2.0 quality assured data, as distributed from AERONET-OC network.